Major delays at airports are nothing new, but there is an exciting new push for transparency around the rights of airline travelers.

 Generali has a page dedicated to helping you find the information you need about each airline’s commitment to providing services like reimbursement and refunds, in addition to a page with tips to help you deal with a canceled flight.

-Government standards may come and go, but Generali travel insurance is always here to help you deal with travel’s ups and downs.
-Get a quote today.
+Government standards may come and go, but Generali Global Assistance is always here to help you deal with travel’s ups and downs.
+Check prices for your trip today.

 *Terms and conditions apply